LePhenix47/Lahouiti_Younes_P13_21062024/README.md

   <summary>🖥️ Signaling server</summary>
   <dl>
     <dt>Signaling Server:</dt>
-    <dd>A server that helps in establishing connections between peers by exchanging signaling messages (e.g., offers, answers, and ICE candidates), both HTTP and WebSockets can be used for signaling, but WebSockets are preferred.</dd>
+    <dd>A signaling server facilitates the establishment of connections between peers by exchanging signaling messages, which include offers, answers, and ICE candidates.
+While both HTTP and WebSockets can be used for signaling, WebSockets are preferred due to their support for real-time communication and lower latency.</dd>
   </dl>
 </details>